Batman Begins (soundtrack)

 Batman Begins: Music from the Motion Picture is the soundtrack album to Christopher Nolan's 2005 film Batman Begins.
 It was released on June 15, 2005.
-The soundtrack drew from the film score, composed by Hans Zimmer and James Newton Howard, as well as contributions by Ramin Djawadi, Lorne Balfe and Mel Wesson.
+The soundtrack drew from the film score, composed and arranged by Hans Zimmer and James Newton Howard, as well as contributions by Ramin Djawadi, Lorne Balfe and Mel Wesson.

 The main motif of the film (and later of the whole trilogy) consists of just two notes, played by horns and accompanied by strings, representing Batman's pain and guilt.

 Batman's main action theme of the film (and later of the whole trilogy) is heard in the track "Molossus".

 The score won an award at the ASCAP Film and Television Music Awards and it was nominated in the category "Best Score" at the Saturn Awards.

 Composition

 Director Christopher Nolan originally invited Zimmer to compose the film score, and Zimmer asked the director if he could invite Howard to compose as well, as they had always planned a composers collaboration.
 The two composers collaborated on separate themes for the "split personality" of Bruce Wayne and his alter ego, Batman.
 Zimmer and Howard began composing in Los Angeles and moved to London where they stayed for 12 weeks to complete most of their writing.
 Zimmer and Howard sought inspiration for shaping the score by making set visits to Batman Begins.

 Zimmer wanted to avoid composing a film score that had been done before, so the score became an amalgamation of orchestra and electronic music.
 The film's ninety-piece orchestra was developed from members of various London orchestras, and Zimmer chose to use more than the normal number of cellos.
 Zimmer enlisted a choir boy to help reflect the music in the film's scene where Bruce Wayne's parents are killed.
 Zimmer said: "He's singing a fairly pretty tune and then he gets stuck, it's like froze, arrested development".
 Zimmer also attempted to add human dimension to Batman, whose behavior would typically be seen as "psychotic", through the music.
 Both composers collaborated to create 2 hours and 20 minutes' worth of music for the film.
 Zimmer composed the action sequences, while Howard focused on the film's drama.